-These roasted Brussels spouts with balsamic vinegar and maple syrup are so quick and easy to prepare, yet so delicious!
+These roasted Brussels sprouts with balsamic vinegar and maple syrup (Rosenkohl mit Balsamico-Essig und Ahornsirup) are so quick and easy to prepare, yet so delicious!
 This may just be your new favorite go-to recipe for roasted frozen Brussels sprouts.

 Yep, you read that right.
 I use frozen Brussels sprouts for this recipe.
 No washing or trimming - what a time-saver!
 And they turn out perfectly and deliciously crispy every time.

 I actually didn’t realize you could roast frozen veggies until one day I wondered about it, googled it, and sure enough you could put frozen veggies directly into a hot oven and they taste just as good as using fresh.

 Which is awesome, ‘cause using frozen veggies is a real time-saver and they are just as nutritious as fresh ones.